Education Research Current About VU Amsterdam NL

 VU Knowledge Hub for Navigating (Strategic) Paradoxes

-Strategizing and Organizing through Tensions, Dilemmas, and Paradoxes The aim of the hub is to serve as a platform for paradox thinking.
-This entails three core activities: • Facilitate research exchanges • Bridge the research practice gap to generate and disseminate actionable knowledge enriching academia, business, and society. • Exchange and further paradox in teaching
+Strategizing and Organizing through Tensions, Dilemmas, and Paradoxes.
+The hub aims to serve as a platform for paradox thinking.
+This entails three core activities: 1) Facilitate research exchanges 2) Bridge the research practice gap to generate and disseminate actionable knowledge, enriching academia, business, and society 3) Exchange and further paradox in teaching

-Strategy and organizations are filled with persistent tensions, such as innovating for tomorrow’s growth while capitalizing on an existing business model, focusing on broader societal implications of firms' actions while paying attention to shareholder return, and collaborating with many organizations while competing with some of them at the same time.
-Moreover, contemporary (grand) challenges unfolding within society brings about new paradoxes, affecting organizations and their members.
+Strategy and organizations feature persistent tensions, such as innovating for tomorrow’s growth while capitalizing on an existing business model or focusing on broader societal implications of firms' actions while paying attention to shareholder returns.
+Moreover, contemporary (grand) challenges unfolding in society create paradoxes that affect organizations and their members.

 However, traditional strategic and management thinking has urged leaders to make clear choices and focus on either of these competing priorities.
-However, choosing one side leads to inferior long-term results.
-Firms stay successful over time, if they pursue competing goals simultaneously.
+However, choosing one side results in suboptimal outcomes.
+The key to a firm's success is pursuing competing goals simultaneously.

-Strategizing and organizing as paradox becomes a matter of navigating persistent tensions and dilemmas.
-Rather than optimizing in the short term, navigating a paradox emphasizes leveraging interdependence and recurrently facilitate synergies.
-While research in the area has advanced tremendously, actionable know-what and know-how lacks behind.
+Therefore, strategizing and organizing to navigate paradoxes are increasingly important.
+Rather than optimizing in the short term, navigating a paradox emphasizes leveraging interdependence and recurrently facilitating synergies.
+While research in the area has advanced tremendously, actionable know-what and know-how lag behind.

-This is because implementation in firms is challenging.
-For instance, executives need to embrace a different mindset and firms need to implement these in their operations (such as how to incentivize, account, organize etc.).
-Against this background the VU Knowledge Hub of Navigating (Strategic) Paradoxes aims to close this research practice gap with the goal to generate and disseminate actionable knowledge while enriching academia, business, and society.
+Against this background, the VU Knowledge Hub of Navigating (Strategic) Paradoxes aims to close this research practice gap with the goal to generate and disseminate actionable knowledge while enriching academia, business, and society.

 Four themes will feature prominently.